mestachs/blog/posts/2022-11-21-postgres-command-line.md

 Note that if you have other database to support (mysql, mssql) there are other cli tool [here](https://www.dbcli.com/)

 # Gaining visibility

+If you connect your self to the production database, it's probably that something isn't working as expected.
+Let's see our options here.

 ## pg_stat_activity